Jeremy stepped off the city bus onto the scorching sidewalk, coughing as the exhaust plumed around him. God, he hated riding the bus.

 “I don’t care,” Jeremy said, not thinking.
 All he heard was talent, his music being heard.

-Jeremy nodded.
-Then the whole conversation started to sink in.
+The whole conversation started to sink in.
 Robert Johnson, Jimi Hendrix, Kurt Cobain, deals, sacrifice, dead at…twenty-seven.
 Feeling like he’d been punched in the stomach, Jeremy reeled back, away from Kurt Cobain.
 He ran his hands through his hair roughly.
 He couldn’t breathe right.

-“Yeah, you figured it out,” Kurt Cobain said gently.
+“You figured it out,” Kurt Cobain said gently.
 “You’ll get all of that, everything I said and probably more, but you will die at twenty-seven.
 Like me.
 Like Jimi.
 Like Robert Johnson.
 Only you will die on your 27th birthday.”

-“Yeah, it’s a hard choice isn’t it?”
+“It’s a hard choice isn’t it?”
 Kurt Cobain said, as if reading Jeremy’s thoughts.

 “I could make it on my own,” Jeremy said, turning his back on Kurt Cobain.
 Just as suddenly he faced him again, “Like you said, I’m talented, I’m dedicated, I’m passionate.
 I should be able to make it without this,” he flung his arms around in distress, “…deal.”